 Mr Hadi is frequently instructed as an expert in international arbitration and in court, and is experienced in oral testimony.
-His experience spans matters involving the ICC, UNCITRAL, HKIAC, DIAC and CIETAC, and in the courts of the UK, USA, Australia, Hong Kong, Singapore, Ireland, the Cayman Islands, the BVI, Bermuda and the Bahamas.
+His experience spans matters involving the ICC, UNCITRAL, HKIAC, DIAC, KCAB and CIETAC, and in the courts of the UK, Australia, Hong Kong, Singapore, Ireland, the Cayman Islands, the BVI, Bermuda and the Bahamas.
 He has extensive experience of disputes involving businesses operating across the Asia-Pacific region, having been based in Hong Kong since 2012, and is fluent in Hindi and Urdu.

 Earlier in his career, Mr Hadi worked as a strategy consultant, advising private equity funds, financial institutions, and corporate clients on commercial due diligence, market entry, and corporate strategy.
 Alongside his dispute work, he also provides valuation advice for strategic, restructuring, and tax purposes and advises on economic and financial issues in regulatory matters.